motebus/ultrabook/Ultranet Apps/jBuilder User Guide.md

     1. Type`page://url` into the App Field.
     2. Enter `{"url":"https://xxx"}` into the Params field, replacing `https://xxx` with the actual url of the website.
   - **YouTube Video**
-    1. Type`page://url` into the App Field.
-    2. Enter `{"url":"https://xxx"}` into the Params field, replacing `https://xxx` with the url of your video.
+    1. Enter the Youtube url of your video into the App Field.
-       Note: Use the address bar url, e.g. https://www.youtube.com/watch?v=VIDEOID, not the video sharing link https://youtu.be/VIDEOID.
+       Note: Use the standard address bar url, e.g. https://www.youtube.com/watch?v=VIDEOID.
+Other formats sych as the video sharing link https://youtu.be/VIDEOID, or playlist links will not work in panel-frames.
   - **Image**
     1. Type `page://image` into the App Field.
     2. Enter `{"url":"https://xxx"}` into the Params field, replacing `https://xxx` with your image address.